-Turning brown is part of American arborvitae's normal growth cycle, and often trees require no treatment.
+Thuja green giant arborvitae turning brown is part of the plant's normal growth cycle, along with the browning of many arborvitae varieties, and often trees require no treatment.
 Although American arborvitae are evergreen, the trees' inner branches turn brown and drop during fall and winter.
 Red-brown, mature bark sheds at the same time.
 American arborvitae outer foliage also turns yellow-brown, which may look unattractive but requires no treatment.
 Brush heavy snow buildup from branches to prevent breakage, and the trees' color will improve when new, fresh leaves appear in spring.

-Protection from cold winds and drought treats browning in stressed American arborvitae.
-Strong, winter winds cause brown, burned leaves in American arborvitae growing in exposed sites, and foliage also turns brown and dies during prolonged drought, which these trees don't tolerate.
-Grow American arborvitae in sheltered, full-sun sites in moist, well-drained soil.
+Protection from cold winds and drought prevents American arborvitae shrubs from turning brown.
+Strong, winter winds cause brown, burned leaves in American arborvitae growing in exposed sites, and foliage also turns brown and die during prolonged drought, which these trees don't tolerate.
+Prune away the damaged foliage from winter conditions.
+If the entire branch is brown, scratch the bark on the affected branch and look for green underneath.
+Water your arborvitae well in a drought.
+If the foliage turns brown from drought, it may be too late to save it, so it's best just to prune away the dead foliage.
+Plant American arborvitae in sheltered, full-sun sites in moist, well-drained soil.
 Trees benefit from light afternoon shade in areas with hot summers and grow best in neutral or slightly alkaline soil.
 Water trees regularly so the soil remains moist but not sodden.
 Completely brown patches are probably dead and won't resprout, but new green growth may grow to cover them over time.

 Leaf-tip blight turns American arborvitae leaf tips brown, and treatment involves pruning or spraying with fungicide.
 Symptoms of leaf-tip blight (Pestalotiopsis funerea) include tan or brown twig tips and small, black, pimple-like, spore-producing dots.
 Prune trees suffering from leaf-tip blight with pruning shears sterilized by wiping the blades with rubbing alcohol.
 Prune all affected areas, cutting 3 inches from the affected area into healthy, living tissue, and sterilize the pruning shears again after use.
 Alternatively, put on safety goggles and protective clothing, and spray foliage with a fungicide containing 58 percent copper salts of fatty and rosin acids, diluted at a rate of 1 tablespoon per gallon of water, or according to the manufacturer's instructions.
 Repeat applications every seven to 14 days or as required.
 Fungicides should be stored out of reach of children and wash hands after using.